BjornWilliams/DocsVersaTul/docs/source/logger.rst

 Getting Started
 ----------------
-The VersaTul Logger project provides all the common functionality needed by the other logging projects.
+The VersaTul Logger project provides all the common functionality used by all VersaTul loggers.
-It provides the contractual interface that a logging project must support in order to be consistent across different logging projects.
+This project provides the interfaces used in order to keep consistency across all the different logger apps, such as FileLogger, MailLogger, and WebLogger.

 Installation
 ------------